JocelynWordSmith/card-game/documents/NOTES.md

 * i spent too much time solving potential problems
 * i think i overused enclosure creation in a couple places but already fixed most of them. might actually reintroduce it in on place to fix bug tho
 * theres a power outage in my neighborhood hopefully i found all of my react gotchas

+## STAGE 2
+* using node-fetch for api fetching
+* using idb-keyval for a lightweight indexedDB implimentation in case i get storing a full game state or running the app offline
+* since i originally made the services util return a promise, swapping in the libraries was easy since they both use promises